 The NERRS Centralized Data Management Office (CDMO) is the coordinating entity for Science Collaborative data management activities.
 Science Collaborative projects that produce new data must include a data management plan that includes descriptions of the following components:

-- An understanding of the data management needs and capabilities of both data providers and end users of data and products;
+- An understanding of the data management needs and capabilities of both data providers and users of data and products;

 - Methods and protocols for data collection;